AWS Database Blog

 Because it collects performance data using lightweight methods, Performance Insights doesn’t impact the performance of your applications.
-It also requires no configuration or maintenance, and it’s currently available as a free preview with Amazon Aurora PostgreSQL.
+It also requires no configuration or maintenance, and it offers a free tier that includes 7 days of performance data history and 1 million API requests per month.
+Although you can increase the rolling performance data history up to two years (pricing details).
 Performance Insights is enabled by default for instances that you create in the AWS Management Console.
 You can enable it for other instances on the console by choosing Modify on the Instance actions menu.
 Or, use the

 EnablePerformanceInsights parameter of the CreateDbInstance or ModifyDbInstance API methods.

 It’s easy to get started.
 Just sign in to the Amazon RDS console, and go to the Performance Insights dashboard to start monitoring performance with just one click.

 You can access Performance Insights through the Amazon RDS console in two places:

 - Choose Performance Insights in the left navigation pane to open the dashboard and view a list of DB instances that have Performance Insights enabled.